-If local accommodation does not meet IFC requirements for workers' accommodation, EPC Contractor will endeavour to hire and directly manage accommodations that meet these standards.
+If local accommodation does not meet IFC requirements for workers' accommodation, the Contractor must take responsibility to directly manage / upgrade the accommodation to meet the required standard.
+90

 There is also a risk of GBVH within the workforce, given the fact that in construction projects like this one, the majority of workers is likely male.